 Bank premises and equipment are stated at cost less accumulated depreciation.
 Depreciation is computed on the straight-line method over the estimated useful lives of the related assets.
 Leasehold improvements are depreciated over the lesser of the useful life, or term of the lease, including renewal options, if reasonably assured, on a straight-line basis.
-Construction in Progress represents costs capitalized in connection with new branch facilities that were not complete as of the balance sheet dates.
+Construction in Progress represents costs capitalized in connection with new branch facilities that were not complete and other assets that were not placed in service as of the balance sheet dates.